ZeroIntensity/view.py/README.md

 app.run()
 ```

-### Help!
-I have too much free time
+### Development Help Wanted

-Fear not! view.py is currently in a very high alpha stage of development, and always looking for new contributors.
-If you're interested, you can take a look at the [issues tab](https://github.com/ZeroIntensity/view.py/issues) or [CONTRIBUTING.md](https://github.com/Zerointensity/view.py/blob/master/CONTRIBUTING.md).
+view.py is currently in a very high alpha stage of development, and always looking for new contributors.
+If you're interested, you can take a look at [the contributors file](https://github.com/Zerointensity/view.py/blob/master/CONTRIBUTING.md).

 ### Installation